phalcon/documentation/docs/events.md

 );
 ```

 The resulting behavior will be that if the `app.logLevel` configuration variable is set to greater than `1` (representing that we are in development mode), all queries will be logged along with the actual parameters that were bound to each query.
-Additionally, we will log every time we have a rollback in a transaction.
+Additionally we will log every time we have a rollback in a transaction.

 Another handy listener is the `404` one: